Matheus216/legislative_data/README.md

 ### Execute program

-If you're using windows copy the executable from the "publishRelease" folder `dist/bill-project.exe` and put in another directory and run it.
+If you're using windows run the executable from the "dist" folder `dist/bill-project.exe`.
 The CSV files will be saved in the "generated_reports" directory.

 ### Step by step to generate new release